lammps/lammps/doc/src/fix_bond_react.rst

 reaction site (using a fit with atoms that are neither created nor deleted).
 The *modify_create* keyword can be used to modify the default behavior when creating atoms.
-The *modify_create* keyword has two sub-keywords, *fit* and *near*.
+The *modify_create* keyword has two sub-keywords, *fit* and *overlap*.
 One or more of the sub-keywords may be used after the *modify_create* keyword.
 The *fit* sub-keyword can be used to specify which post-reaction atoms are used for the optimal translation and rotation of the post-reaction template.
 The